Best Mutual Funds for Kids

 The best mutual funds for kids are not unlike the best funds types for any other beginning investor.
 The basic idea is to find a smart place to start and to select the funds based upon the child's investment objective, which will primarily derive from the number of years to invest.
 Often, this is a long-term objective, meaning that stock mutual funds can be the best funds for kids to get started investing.

-This particular article does not address saving for education specifically but rather focuses on the idea of children getting their first start with investing.
-This assumes the holding period is long term, which is more than 10 years and possibly as much as 20, 30, 40 or even 50 years.
+We don't address saving for education specifically here, but rather focus on the idea of children getting their first start with investing.
+This assumes the holding period is long-term, which is more than 10 years and possibly as much as 20, 30, 40 or even 50 years.

 Investing for Kids Often Starts With Just One Mutual Fund

 If you want to take the most simple route and invest with just one fund, there are a few options that work best in terms of keeping costs low and diversification broad:

 - Balanced Funds: Also called hybrid funds or asset allocation funds, are mutual funds that invest in a balanced asset allocation of stocks, bonds, and cash.
 The allocation usually remains fixed and invests according to a stated investment objective or style.
 For example, Fidelity Balanced Fund (FBALX) has an approximate asset allocation of 65 percent stocks, 30 percent bonds, and 5 percent cash.
 This is considered a medium risk or moderate portfolio.
 This balance of stocks and bonds provides good diversification in just one fund.